Norway–Palestine relations: History

-The Labour Party, the ruling party at the time, held a pro-Israel position.
+The Labour Party, the ruling party in the 1940s, held a pro-Israel position.
 For the majority of non-Socialist and Christians Norwegians, the new Jewish state represented the realization of the Prophecies of the Old Testament.
-Norway was described at the time as the most pro-Israel of the three Nordic countries.
+Norway was described as the most pro-Israel of the three Nordic countries.
 However, Labour's support for Israel was not indisputable, as in 1945 the party considered the establishment of a Jewish state to be "not possible and unfair".
 The party's proposal for the Jewish problem was non-Zionist, assimilating Jews into their respective European countries.

 After Knut Frydenlund became foreign minister in 1973, he played a crucial role in promoting Palestinian demands early in his political career.
 However, in 1974, Norway was among eight states voting against granting the PLO observer status in the United Nations General Assembly.

-Norway helped orchestrate the Oslo Accords.
+Norway helped orchestrate the 1993 Oslo Accords.
 For the signing of the Oslo Accords, the Norwegian Nobel Committee awarded the 1994 Nobel Peace Prize.

-To communicate better with the PLO headquarters in Tunis, Norway also established an embassy in the Tunisian capital.
+To communicate better with the PLO headquarters in Tunis, Norway also established an embassy in the Tunisian capital in 2007.

+The Norwegian government upgraded the Palestinian mission in Oslo to an embassy in December 2010 and called for a Palestinian state within the following year.
+In January 2011, Foreign Minister Jonas Gahr Støre stated that if negotiations with Israel failed by September, Norway would recognize Palestine within the United Nations framework.
+After meeting with Abbas in July 2011, Støre said it was legitimate for Palestinians to seek a vote on statehood, emphasizing that people have the right to use UN institutions to clarify their status.